 - Describe the cultural achievements of the Arab world.

 - Identify major historical eras in the Arab world.

 - Evaluate the causes and consequences of political conflicts in the Arab world.

 All students receiving an Associate Degree are required to meet Degree-Specific Requirements AND General Education Requirements.
 Courses listed in the Required Core and/or Required Support Courses may also be used to fulfill Degree-Specific and General Education Requirements.
 Developmental courses (those numbered below 100) cannot be used to fulfill these requirements.

 Attention: It is the student's responsibility to review the entire program form before making course selections for registration purposes.
 The College recommends that students meet with an advisor or counselor well in advance of registration deadlines and before making course selections.

 The following courses are required in this program and satisfy HFC's General Education Outcomes for this program.
 Students who change their program will need to confirm in advance that they are completing all required courses for their specific program of study, including additional General Education courses.
-All Associate in Arts degrees require at least 24 General Education credits total, including at least three credit hours, unless otherwise noted, from the five areas below.
+All Associate in Arts degrees require at least 24 General Education credits total, including at least three credit hours from the five areas below.
 For this program: